NiroSugir/Chronus/README.md

 Synopsis
 ---------
-Chronus is a lightweight yet fully featured Message/Jobs Server for Node.js applications.
-It accepts both scheduled jobs (akin to crons) and queued jobs meant for immediate execution.
-The server then has its "workers" proceeds to run them in the proper order.
+> Chronus is a lightweight yet fully featured Message/Jobs Server for Node.js applications.
+It accepts both scheduled jobs > (akin to crons) and queued jobs meant for immediate execution.
+The server then has its "workers" proceeds to run them in > the proper order.

-Chronus is built with scalability and accuracy in mind.
-It's asyncronous nature does not impede the ACID integrity of the queue.
-In fact, if setup properly (*using default settings*), it will increase the
+> Chronus is built with scalability and accuracy in mind.
+It's asyncronous nature does not impede the ACID integrity of the jobs.

-Unlike other queuing software on the market, Chronus can be imported as a npm library or run as an independant application.
-Either way it loses none of its functionality.
+> Unlike other queuing software on the market, Chronus can be run in 2 modes each with their own advantages.

-Even with its advanced functionality, it is easy to use.
+> Even with all these functionalities, it is easy to use and leaves a small footprint.

 Installation
 ------------